-Starting a hand injury claim with us is simple – just get in touch with us for free on 0800 234 6438, and we’ll get things underway.
-The advisor you speak to will ask you some questions about your accident so that they can get a better understanding of what happened.
+Starting a hand injury claim is simple – just get in touch with a trained legal adviser for free on 0800 234 6438, and they’ll get things underway.
+The adviser you speak to will ask you some questions about your accident so that they can get a better understanding of what happened.
 They’ll then be able to tell you whether you could make a compensation claim.

-When you speak to us, you’re under no obligation to go ahead with your claim.
-But your advisor will be able to pass you on to the right solicitor for your case, who can then run you through the next steps.
+When you speak to the legal adviser, you’re under no obligation to go ahead with your claim.
+But they will be able to pass you on to the right solicitor for your case, who can then run you through the next steps.